 For more pumpkin recipes check out:

-Now on to how to make this delicious pumpkin dessert!
+Now on to this recipe for pumpkin bread pudding!

 How to make Pumpkin Bread Pudding: